KUNAL8797/Video-Summarisation/README.md

 ## Overview
 This project implements a hybrid approach to video summarization by combining object-based summarization with keyframe extraction techniques.
 It aims to enhance the quality and efficiency of video summaries by focusing on semantic relevance and visual significance.
+Description:
+This project introduces an innovative approach to video summarization by combining object-based summarization with keyframe extraction.
+The method utilizes object verification models to identify important elements within a video and integrates these insights with neural network-driven keyframe extraction techniques.
+This hybrid approach ensures that the selected frames are both visually significant and semantically meaningful, providing a more accurate representation of the video content.

+To enhance the summarization process, a reward function is implemented to prioritize diverse and representative frames while minimizing redundancy.
+By leveraging the strengths of object verification and neural networks, the project improves the overall efficiency and quality of video summarization.
+This approach is designed to focus on capturing essential content while reducing unnecessary data, making it highly suitable for applications requiring efficient video analysis.

+The project demonstrates a novel framework for video summarization that balances semantic relevance with computational efficiency, laying the groundwork for advancements in video processing and content representation.

 ## Key Features
 - **Object-Based Summarization**: Identifies key objects in videos to prioritize significant content.